Effective Workflow Automation with Grunt [Step-by-Step Guide]

 }

-This is pretty straightforward, I specified the scripts.js file in my project’s js directory and the destination for the minified file.
-There are many ways to specify source files, we’ll take a look at that later.
+This is pretty straightforward.
+I specified the scripts.js file in my project’s js directory and the destination for the minified file.
+There are many ways to specify source files; we’ll explore that later.

-For now, let’s take a look at the complete Gruntfile after this has been added, to make sure you know how things fit together.
+For now, let’s look at the complete Gruntfile after this addition to ensure you know how everything fits together:

 module.exports = function(grunt) {